 The take home?

-Residents, fellows, and freshly minted attendings… take a small bump in lifestyle when you finish.
+Residents, fellows, and newly minted attending doctors… take a small bump in lifestyle when you finish.
 I suggest 10%.
 Then, put the rest towards building wealth for two to three years.
-Your future self can thank you later.
+Your future self will thank you later.

 What do you guys think?
 What approach did you take (or will you take if not there yet)?
-What did I leave out?
+Did I leave anything out?
 For those further along in the journey, what would you have recommended to yourself?
 Leave a comment below.